Sakhir-Projects/sakhir-app/README.md

 <br>

-> The app is still developed. and so feel free to use the available and ready features.
+> The app is still being developed. and so feel free to use the available and ready features.
 At the moment of reading this, please fill any requests, or issues you had...

 ## Get Started